areee/dart_kassakuitti_cli/README.md

 ### Basic information

-If you want some basic information about this program, just type:
+If you want some basic information about this program (e.g. the description, the version number or the project homepage), just type:

 ```
 dart run bin/dart_kassakuitti_cli.dart